tonsV2/kubewatcher/README.md

 ```

 # Run
-Your default context from `~/.kube/config` will be used.
+By default `~/.kube/config` and your current context will be used, but config file location and context can be specified using command line arguments.
+Please see `kubewatcher --help` for details.

 ## Natively
 By default, `kubewatcher` will look for a config file (config.yaml) in the current directory.
 Different locations, and names, can be specified using the `-f` argument.